 Theologians and philosophers have long argued about the problem of evil.
 But what is it and how should Christians respond to it?
-In this video, Dr. Jamie Dew walks through three iterations of the problem of evil and how Christians in the past and present have acknowledged to it.
+In this video, President of New Orleans Baptist Theological Seminary, Dr. Jamie Dew, walks through three iterations of the problem of evil and how Christians in the past and present have acknowledged to it.

 The entire video is above, and the complete transcript is below.